Winona, Mississippi: 20th century to present

 Following their service in World War II, many African Americans began to press to regain their constitutional rights.
 Activism increased in the South into the 1950s and 1960s.

 Many whites in Winona and elsewhere in Mississippi opposed such changes.
 In 1963, Fannie Lou Hamer and other state activists stopped to eat in Winona on their way to a literacy workshop in Charleston, South Carolina.
 On June 9, 1963, Hamer and the other activists stopped again in Winona on their return.
 The group was arrested on a false charge and jailed by white policemen.
 Once in jail, Hamer and her colleagues were, per orders of local law officers, beaten savagely by inmates of the Montgomery County jail, almost to the point of death.

 While touring the country in this period, the Rev. Martin Luther King Jr., head of the Southern Christian Leadership Conference (SCLC), made a stop in Winona.
 He was ambushed by local barber Ryan Lynch, an outspoken white supremacist.
 King was saved by his assigned bodyguard, a local police officer named Garrit Howard.

 In 1996, the owner of the Tardy Furniture store in Winona, Bertha Tardy, and three employees of the store were found fatally shot.
 Curtis Flowers was arrested in January 1997 and charged with four counts of capital murder.
-Flowers was tried a total of six times, and in 2020, the Office of the Attorney General filed a motion to dismiss the charges.
+Flowers was tried a total of six times, and in 2020 the Office of the Attorney General filed a motion to dismiss the charges.

+2023 tornado

+On Friday, March 24, 2023, just after 9:30 p.m.
+CDT, the southern side of Winona was struck and heavily damaged by a large, destructive and fast-moving EF3 tornado that caused three deaths.